PiwikPRO/PPMS-PublicDocs/analytics/tracker_object.rst

 .. function:: trackContentInteraction(contentInteraction, contentName, contentPiece, contentTarget);

-    Function that content interaction using given data.
+    Function that tracks content interaction using given data.

     :param string contentInteraction: **Optional** String containing name of interaction it can be anything ("click" etc).
 "Unknown" used as default.
     :param string contentName: **Required** String containing name of Content Impression.